Ever wondered how to prevent certain pages or posts from appearing in areas of your website like your sitemap?

 99 Robots Show IDs is a free plugin that displays your posts, pages, links, media, categories, tags and users in the Posts and Pages admin tables.
 It’s also a very lightweight plugin that supports custom post types and taxonomies.

 (ID Arrays Plugin)

 This plugin not only displays a column of IDs in your Table of Pages/Posts, it also provides a function that lets you copy a list of selected Post/Page IDs to your clipboard.

 (ID Arrays lets you select and copy a list of Page/Post IDs to your clipboard)

 This can be very useful if, for example, you are working with a long list of pages where many IDs are required and the process of finding each ID would be time-consuming.

-Congratulations, now you know how to easily locate page and post IDs in your WP website.
+Congratulations!
+Now you know how to easily locate your WordPress page or post ID.